rutvikk05/linktree-zuri/README.md

 # linktree-zuri
 Made a linktree of zuri links using React.

-This project was part of the Zuri Internship program Stage 1.
+TASK ONE of Zuri internship program